illua1/Hair-conductor/README.md

 # Addon for Blender 2.8 Hair Conductor.

 **The main function**:
-makes hair styling according to your corridor geometry.
+Makes hair styling according to your corridor geometry.

 **Using**:
  - 1 Call the Generate Hair by object function (from a space search or the Object fold) (An object for building hair should be selected).